kreiselman/Who-is-a-Friend/journal.md

   - Try one hot encoding names and potentially choose the top ~10% to avoid overfitting

-- We should use a logistic regression model instead of linear
+- We should use a logistic regression model instead of linear regression

 - Do the deep learning model - the keras default is ok as long as we explore it and play with the depth of it